DEFRA/ai-data-development-standards/docs/projects/ig-log.md

 ## Overview

-The IG Log is a Proof of Concept (PoC) tool designed to systematically capture, store, and analyze interactions with large language models (LLMs).
-It provides a structured approach to managing LLM conversations by organizing them into projects, sessions, steps, and threads.
+The IG Log is a Proof of Concept (PoC) obervatibility platform designed to systematically capture, store, and analyze interactions with large language models (LLMs).

-By organizing LLM interactions into manageable units, the IG Log enhances users' ability to gain insights from their LLM usage and improve their overall interaction strategies.
+By organizing LLM interactions into manageable units, the IG Log enhances users' ability to gain insights from their LLM usage and improve their interaction approach.

 ## Features